rohansuri/learning-go/hello/README.md

 ### Learnings:

+*	One workspace as defined by $GOPATH (default is $HOME/go)
+	Inside which you have /src and /bin.
+	Inside of src you have multiple repos, which in turn contain many packages.
+	There isn't any restriction on the go file name, but package name should be last directory folder in the import path.

+* 	*go cli tool* is a
+	*  build tool
+	* test tool (go test, runs files suffixed by _test.go)
+	* dependency management tool (go get)

 * 	1 folder = 1 executable
 	i.e. you cannot have more than one main entry points in a single import path (also [see](https://www.reddit.com/r/golang/comments/35ntmp/how_to_sort_your_projects_in_one_folder_without/))